Sh0g0-1758/Netra/README.md

 # Set-UP

 If you don't already have Buster OS, you can download it from <a href="https://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/"> here</a>.
-If that does not work, We have provided the image file in Resources folder as well.

 Now connect your R-PI with HDMI cable , Earphone jack and power supply like this :